pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

 1. Directly create a pixmap with ``Pixmap(filename)`` or ``Pixmap(byterray)``.
 The pixmap will then have properties as determined by the image.

 2. Open such files with ``fitz.open(...)``.
 The result will then appear as a document containing one single page.
-Creating a pixmap of this page offers all options available in this context: apply a matrix, choose colorspace and alpha, confine the pixmap to a clip area, etc.
+Creating a pixmap of this page offers all the options available in this context: apply a matrix, choose colorspace and alpha, confine the pixmap to a clip area, etc.

 **SVG images** are only supported via method 2 above, not directly as pixmaps.
+But remember: the result of this is a **raster image** as is always the case with pixmaps.

 If you need a **vector image** from the SVG, you must first convert it to a PDF.
 Try :meth:`Document.convertToPDF`.
 If this does not work for you, look for other SVG-to-PDF conversion tools like the Python package `svglib <https://pypi.org/project/svglib>`_ or the Java solution `Apache Batik <https://github.com/apache/batik>`_.
 Have a look at our Wiki for more examples.

 Details on Saving Images with ``writeImage()``
 -----------------------------------------------